- ALIEN NATION: Tim Robbins (background) and Tom Cruise have different ideas on how to confront an otherworldly threat in War of the Worlds

-Yet here we are almost a decade later, and here's Spielberg with his name attached to War of the Worlds, an apocalyptic opus that's as brutal and unrelenting as any sci-fi film I've ever seen.
+Yet here we are almost a decade later, and here's Spielberg with his name attached to War of the Worlds (*** out of four), an apocalyptic opus that's as brutal and unrelenting as any sci-fi film I've ever seen.
 The more cynical among us might assume that Spielberg was merely blowing smoke back in the day, and that his instincts (which, given his standing as the most successful filmmaker in history, must be pretty darn sharp) told him that an evil alien picture would be a guaranteed money machine.
 Yet if one believes his comments in interviews (and I do), what appeared to be a flip-flop is instead a natural reaction to the events of 9/11.

 It's not hard to swallow that reason.
 In fact, based on our collective mindset following the tragedy, it seems perfectly logical that a man who has provided several of the greatest popcorn entertainments of the past 30 years would now elect to hand us a popcorn picture with a difference — this one's been generously sprinkled with salt, causing a stinging sensation as it rubs against the open wound of our national psyche.
 Spielberg has crafted War of the Worlds as a fantasy film for a new age, a motion picture that, in the same manner as his excellent 2002 Minority Report, views science fiction not as a source of endless wonder and delight but as a realm fraught with cautionary tales about the erosion of personal freedoms and our sense of despair in an increasingly hostile world.
 Whether this new film represents moviemaking at its most opportunistic — using real-life atrocities as the engine for a summer blockbuster — or at its most empathic — tapping into the culture in a way that could help soothe the national spirit — will be up to each moviegoer to decide, but there's no denying the film's potency as a harrowing thrill ride.